mjosaarinen/pqps/README.md

 ## Measurement Mods

-I followed the instructions in section 1.2.
-"Quick setup to measure current on board Nucleo64" of UM2269.
-There are other measurement options.
+I followed the instructions in Section 1.2 of UM2269 "Quick setup to measure current on board Nucleo64"  (AREF_ARD, 3V3_ARD, IDD, SB12) and additionally disconnected SB2; Section 6.3.3 of UM1724 "External power supply input: +3.3V".

-Setup to measure current consumption of MCU only:
+There are other measurement options, but this is the currenct configuration used in measurements.

 * On PowerShield: Jumpers of power supply pin: Close jumper AREF_ARD, open jumper 3V3_ARD.
 * On Nucleo64: Open Jumper IDD.
 * On Nucleo64: Remove solder bridge SB12 to disconnect reset signal from ST-Link part.
+* On Nucleo64: Remove solder bridge SB2 disconnecting 3.3V voltage
+	regulator LD39050PU33R.

 UM1724 states that "SB12 NRST (target STM32 RESET) must be OFF if CN4 pin 5 is
 used in the external application."
 Anyway, this is not your typical